mdoig/epimatic/README.md

 This is EpiMatic, a random TV episode generator.
 You can use this app when you don't know what to watch, or if you get the urge to revisit _Breaking Bad_ but don't have time for a full rewatch.

 Simply use the input field to search for the show you want to watch and click the show image in the results.
 Upon choosing a show, the name, season, number, airdate, and screenshot of a random episode appear.
 Then, presumably, you watch that episode.
 Didn't like the first result?
-Click the `Retry` button you're satisfied.
+Click the `Retry` button until you're satisfied.

 To start over, click the `Reset` button or make a new search.